fortuity/origin_restful_authentication/README.markdown

 ## To Do

-* Style with Blueprint CSS
 * Add RSpec examples and stories to cover "Bells and Whistles" features
-* Add a "change password" feature for a user
 * Change "login" to use email addresses instead

 ## Done